EHfive/einat-ebpf/docs/guide/use-case.md

 -   A Linux network setup with loopback interface `lo`, an internal network interface `lan` and an external network interface `wan` on router.
 -   An EIM + EIF(Full Cone) external network (like an EIM + EIF CGNAT) or a external network with public IPv4 address on `wan`.
--   The firewall is not block traffic of interfaces or ports that `einat` interacts.
+-   The firewall is not blocking traffic of interfaces or ports that `einat` interacts.
 -   `einat` NAPT44 is setup on `wan` and have hairpin routing setup for traffic from `lo` and `lan`, i.e. `einat -i wan --hairpin-if lo lan`.

 And we give the following example network configuration: